zetatez/vsh/README.md

     # 	vsh [-a num] [-d num] [-k num] [-l] [-h]
     #
     # DESCRIPTION
-    # 	x is a vim shell.
+    # 	vsh is a vim shell.
     #
     # 	The options are as follows:
     # 	-a  attach to tmux session